makerdao/community/governance/polls/SparkLend Mainnet - Add sUSDS to USD Emode - April 7, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the following changes:
+The community can vote in this poll to express support or opposition to setting the sUSDS [E-mode](https://github.com/makerdao/next-gen-atlas/blob/7cf37209d2c32b88fc9dbb2017dca30b02b66a44/Sky%20Atlas/Sky%20Atlas.html#L8568) to USD.

-- $GenericChangeA
-- $GenericChangeB

 Please review the discussion [thread](https://forum.sky.money/t/april-17-2025-proposed-changes-to-spark-for-upcoming-spell/26234) to help inform your position before voting.